 The day of treatment you'll need to shave your lower abdomen between your pubic bone and bellybutton.

 Before the procedure

-- Have an intravenous line placed in one of your veins to inject contrast material for MRI and to give you medication for relaxation and pain
+- An intravenous line placed in one of your veins to inject contrast material for MRI and to give you medication for relaxation and pain

-- Have special stockings to prevent blood clots put on your legs
+- Special stockings to prevent blood clots put on your legs

-- Have a urinary catheter inserted into your bladder to keep the bladder stable during your treatment and improve visibility of the uterus
+- A urinary catheter inserted into your bladder to keep the bladder stable during your treatment and improve visibility of the uterus